 - Food coloring of your choice

-Obviously, the best way to save money on Halloween decorations is to make them yourself.
-The LoveToKnow Crafts articles Craft Projects for Halloween and Craft Decorations for Halloween have ideas for easy decorations you can make.
+Obviously, the best way to save money on Halloween decorations is to make them yourself, and you can do this easily with a few craft projects and Halloween decoration ideas.

 Easy Halloween Party Food